The auditorium in Aula Medica, in Stockholm, seats 1,000 people. Photo: Ulf Sirborn

 Strömkajen’s ferry terminal buildings provide a gateway to the Stockholm archipelago.
 The terminals, in the form of cones constructed with squares of brass alloy, are scaled down to highlight the surrounding monumental edifices: the Royal Palace, Grand Hotel and National Art Gallery.

-The world’s first Ice Hotel, in Jukkasjärvi, 200 kilometres north of the Arctic Circle, was founded in 1989.
-New artists and ice experts create the rooms anew during eight weeks in October-December each year.
+The world’s first Icehotel, in Jukkasjärvi, 200 kilometres north of the Arctic Circle, was founded in 1989.
+New artists and ice experts create the rooms anew during eight weeks in October–December each year.
 The hotel, consisting of 1,000 tons of ice and 30,000 m³ of snice (snow and ice), takes three months to melt and return to Mother Nature every spring.
+As of November 2016, a new part of the icy hotel will stay open all year round thanks to solar energy keeping the ice cool enough.

 Emporia’s gigantic golden chasm, bold colours and bent sightlines break shopping centre conventions.
 It was built by Wingårdhs in 2012 and is part of an urban planning project – where offices, houses and retail come together in a mixed-use development integrated into the fabric of Malmö.